volodymyrhudyma/blog/content/blog/2020-09-11-unit-testing-in-react-applications.md

 For most projects, figures such as 70-80% seem appropriate.
 Increasing these figures will result in slower bug-detection rate, which is not that cost-effective.

-## Testing simple component in React
+## Testing stateless components in React

 This section summarizes all the knowledge we have gained so far and puts them into practice.